A bill to amend the Internal Revenue Code of 1986 to provide a tax credit for taxpayers who remove lead-based hazards.

 Length: 10 pages

-This bill was introduced on July 18, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 18, 2017, in a previous session of Congress, but it did not receive a vote.

 Feb 24, 2016